peterdsharpe/NeuralFoil/README.md

 Why not use a neural network trained on wind tunnel data?

 > This is a super-cool idea, and I'd love to see someone try it!
 My guess is that you'd need some kind of morphing wing section (and a way of precisely measuring the shape) in order to get enough data samples to "span" the airfoil design space.
 Then, you'd just let the wing section sit in the wind tunnel for a few days morphing itself around in millions of permutations to collect data, then train a model on that.
-Would be pretty cool stuff!
+Would be pretty cool!

 What's the underlying neural network architecture used in NeuralFoil?

-> To be written, but it is essentially a feed-forward neural network with a varying number of total layers and layer width depending on model size.
+> Surprisingly basic - the NN core itself is a simple MLP with a varying number of total layers and layer width depending on model size.
 Layer counts and widths were [determined through extensive trial and error](./training/supercloud_job_id_notes.log), in conjunction with observed test- and train-loss values.
 All layers are dense (fully connected, with weights and biases).
 All activation functions between layers are $\tanh$, to preserve $C^\infty$-continuity.
 The number of layers and layer width are as follows:
 >
 > * xxsmall: 2 layers,  32 wide.
 > * xsmall:  3 layers,  32 wide.